edwardcallow/tesco-jargon/f.md

 The number of identical products placed next to each other at the front of a shelf, facing toward the customer.

 #### F&F
 Florence and Fred.
-Our own-brand clothing range.
+Our own-brand clothing range, available in-store and via Direct.

 #### Featurenet
 The internal phone system which allows one area of the business to call another without having to dial an area code.